-Question Answer Marks EITHER 1(a) Discuss Shakespeare's dramatic presentation of Ophelia's relationship with her father, Polonius, and its significance for the play as a whole.
-Mark according to the levels of response marking criteria.
-25 OR 1(b) Analyse the following extract, considering it in relation to Shakespeare's dramatic methods and concerns, here and elsewhere in the play.
+Question Answer Marks EITHER 1(a) Discuss Shakespeare's dramatic presentation of the supernatural, and its significance in the play.
+25 Mark according to the levels of response marking criteria.
+OR 1(b) Analyse the following extract, showing what it adds to your understanding of Hamlet's difficulty in making decisions, here and elsewhere in the play.
 You should pay close attention to language, tone and action in your answer.
 25 Mark according to the levels of response marking criteria.